-AP Biology Summer 2019 Assignments Fall 2019 - Spring 2020 Agua Fria High School Mr. Carl McBee | Room: Innovation Center (Library) Email: CMcBee@AguaFria.org
+AP Biology Summer 2020 Assignments Fall 2020 - Spring 2021 Mr. Carl McBee | Room: K1 Email: CMcBee@AguaFria.org

 Welcome to AP Biology!
 You have chosen to take on a rigorous, college-level course in which you will learn a considerable amount about how life functions at all levels of organization- from a molecular perspective, up to global relationships between ecosystems.
 It is imperative that you have chosen to take this course for yourself and your future studies-not because somebody told you to take it or because I am the teacher.
 Due to the amount of material we need to cover in preparation for the AP exam in May, you will be required to do some independent study over the break; don't worry, there will be opportunities to collaborate with me and your fellow AP Biology classmates along the way.
-The assignment will cover an introduction to scientific processes (chapter 1), a review of chemistry (chapter 2-3), and an introduction to carbon structure (chapter 4).
+The assignment will cover an introduction to scientific processes (chapter 1), a review of chemistry (chapter 2) and an introduction biochemistry (water and carbon, chapter 3).
 We will have a few class periods of discussion over the content and the information will be on the first unit test.

-The assignments will be due on the first day of classes, Tuesday, August 6, 2019.
+The assignments will be due on the first day of classes, Tuesday, August 4, 2020.
 You will be able to collaborate with classmates and me, as well as submit them any time, through our online class dashboard (Google Classroom) throughout the summer break; your first task will be to get signed up for our class dashboard.
 DO NOT PROCRASTINATE BECAUSE YOU CANNOT GET THESE ASSIGNMENTS DONE (well) IN TWO DAYS- PERIOD, END OF STORY.
 Don't be alarmed: the assignments will take 10-20 hours in total, or approximately 1-3 hours of work per week (there are eight weeks off), depending on your focus and working speed.
-These assignments are not necessarily "do or die", but if you choose not to do them on time, you will start off significantly behind and impact your chances of keeping up with our pacing; you will have to climb out of a "C-" hole.
+These assignments are not necessarily "do or die", but if you choose not to do them on time, you will start off significantly behind and impact your chances of keeping up with our pacing-- you will have to overcome "C-" stress.
 Late Summer Assignments will be accepted for half credit through the first week of school or quarter credit through the first month of school.
 In order to keep up with the pace of the class and be prepared for labs, lectures, quizzes, and tests, you must stay up-to-date with all your assignments.

-Assignment #0: Contracts - DUE NO LATER THAN FIRST DAY OF CLASS: TUESDAY, AUGUST 6, 2019 Review the syllabus, student contract, and safety contract.
-Get required signatures.
+Assignment #0: Contracts - DUE NO LATER THAN FIRST DAY OF CLASS: TUESDAY, AUGUST 4, 2020 Review the syllabus, student contract, and safety contract.
+Get required signatures, upload to Classroom or submit in-person.
+If you do not have a printer, I will provide copies of the agreements on 8/4/20 and you will not be penalized.